vomichaelminh/aim/README.md

 We used React.js to build the front end using CSS and HTML and we used NodeJS, Express, along with MongoDB, to build the backend

-Contributors: Sol Lee, Michael Minh Vo, Jerry Tan, Kelly Zheng, Joseph Gu
+Contributors: Sol Lee, Michael Vo, Jerry Tan, Kelly Zheng, Joseph Gu

 ## Getting started